BRINDABELLA BUSHWALKING CLUB

 W: The Weston Creek Tennis Courts car park, in Dillon Close, which comes off Namatjira Drive directly opposite and north of McDonalds at Cooleman Court.

 Car sharing is arranged at meeting places.
-The contribution for each passenger is shown in the walk description.
-It is currently based on 12 cents per passenger per kilometre, rounded to the nearest dollar.
+The contribution for each passenger is shown in the walk description and must be paid to the driver in cash.
+Presently, this is based on 14 cents per passenger per kilometre, rounded to the nearest dollar.
+In addition, any National Park and Nature Reserve fees are usually divided equally among all people in the car

 The Facebook page provides additional information for members and non-members alike with photos, walk reports and much more.
 Visit it at: https://www.facebook.com/BrindabellaBushwalkingClub/ You can set your facebook page to receive notifications every time there is a new post.